 Best Credit Cards for Chain Hotel Rooms

 The Hilton Aspire card offers incentives to stay, naturally, at Hilton hotels, earning you 14X points per dollar spent at Hilton properties (that’s a lot of points).
 You can earn 7X points at U.S. restaurants, bookings on Amex Travel and on select car rentals and 1X points on everything else.
-The card comes with a hefty $450 annual fee, if you can spend $4,000 during your first three months of card membership before booking your honeymoon, the bonus of 150,000 HHonors points can get you a few free nights at your chosen Hilton property.
+The card comes with a hefty $450 annual fee, but if you can spend $4,000 during your first three months of card membership before booking your honeymoon, the bonus of 150,000 HHonors points can get you a few free nights at your chosen Hilton property.
 Plus, you’ll get a $250 credit that can be applied at participating Hilton resorts and Priority Pass airport lounge access each time you fly.
 If you book your stay for two nights or more on hiltonhonorsaspirecard.com, you’ll also get a $100 on-property credit for participating Waldorf Astoria Hotels & Resorts and Conrad Hotels & Resorts (free poolside cocktails, anyone?).

-If you’re honeymoon is abroad, plan to dine out with the Uber Visa, which gives you 4X points per dollar spent at restaurants worldwide, or the Capital One Savor Cash Rewards card, which gives you 4% back on dining purchases around the world (8% on Vivid Seats ticket bookings).
+If you’re honeymoon is abroad, plan to dine out with the Capital One Savor Cash Rewards card, which gives you 4% back on dining and entertainment purchases around the world (8% on Vivid Seats ticket bookings).
 The popular Chase Sapphire Preferred and Reserve cards offer 2X and 3X points, respectively, per dollar spent on dining anywhere, and those points are considered especially valuable because they can be used with many transfer partners.
-And of course, none of the cards mentioned in this dining section incur foreign transaction fees.
+And of course, none of the cards mentioned in this dining/entertainment section incur foreign transaction fees.

 Best Credit Cards for Car Rental/Gas

 The game-changing perk with car rental is getting primary insurance, which means the card’s insurance takes over before your personal auto insurance company does.
 Thus, you avoid an increase in your annual premium.
 While some cards offer either bonus points or insurance, the goal is to get both.
 Cards like the Chase Sapphire Preferred and Reserve cards offer 2X and 3X points on car rentals and protect you on the insurance front.
 United flyers may prefer to opt for the United Explorer card, which offers a 60,000 United mile bonus after spending $3,000 in the first three months of card membership.
 The card comes with United perks like lounge passes, free checked baggage, priority seating and Global Entry credits, as well as auto rental collision damage waiver insurance up to the actual cash value of the rental car (including theft) in the U.S. and most countries abroad.

 Make sure to ask the credit card company for proof of their insurance so you can officially decline the rental car company’s pricey collision-damage waiver or loss-damage waiver extra coverage (and all the related coverage upsells).
 Note that this insurance may not be available in all countries, so read the fine print on each card’s terms before deciding.

 Once you have your rental car, you’ll need to fill it with gas.
 These purchases can be put on the Amex Everyday Preferred card or the Citi AAdvantage Platinum Select, both of which give you 2X points per dollar spent at gas stations (U.S. gas stations only for the Amex).
 The Wells Fargo Propel card both offer 3X points per dollar spent on gas.
-If you’d prefer to use the same card for both gas and car rental, the Ritz-Carlton Rewards card offers 2X points on gas purchase.

 How Trip Insurance Protection Works

 Some cards offer trip insurance if your trip is delayed or canceled for certain reasons.
 While each card has its own set of rules and coverage amounts, you may be reimbursed for pre-paid airfare, tours and lodging costs if your trip is affected by illness or severe weather.
-The credit-card company may also pay for unexpected hotel or food costs if your flights are delayed or canceled, usually if by six hours or more.
-Some cards that offer these trip or protection benefits are the Chase Sapphire Reserve, the Chase Sapphire Preferred and the Ritz-Carlton Rewards card (yes, those three again).
+The credit card company may also pay for unexpected hotel or food costs if your flights are delayed or canceled, usually if by six hours or more.
+Some cards that offer these trip or protection benefits are the Chase Sapphire Reserve and the Chase Sapphire Preferred (yes, these two again).